wp-plugins/facebook-fanbox-popup/readme.txt

 == Changelog ==
+= 3.83 =
+* Add option 'Show face': Show profile photos when friends like this
+* Add option 'Use Small Header': Uses a smaller version of the page header
+* Reponsive for mobile
+= 3.82 =
+* Add option 'Background Color':Select the background color
+* Add option 'Close background color':Select the background color of button clase
+* Add option 'Close color character "✕"':Select the background color of button close = 3.81 =
+* Fixed: window popup not centered
 = 3.8 =
 * Add option 'Closing in grey area': f you enable this option the popup will close which give a click anywhere on the gray area
 = 3.7 =